mobilesec/secure-element-gpdroid-nfc/README.md

 there together with the appropriate keys.
 The ID value is between 0 and 255.

-Afterwards you have to select a version number for the keyset and you have to set the 3 HEX-encoded keys for your smartcard.
+Afterwards you have to select a version number for the keyset and you have to set the 3 keys (in hexadecimal representation) for your smartcard.
 If you don’t know them, it is strongly recommended to stop using the application.
 You may brick your smartcard by authenticating with wrong keys, keyset version or keyset ID.

 After setting all parameters, click OK and the data will be saved to your local storage and will be available in the spinner.
 Note that you have to set the ID as